Visiting inside buildings is currently not possible.

 infected with COVID-19 or shown any of the symptoms.

-However, we ask that you (and our guides) follow WHO advice and UK
+We ask that you (and our guides) follow WHO advice and UK

 Please see the sections below for more information.